nmoniz/gubgub/README.md

 	fmt.Printf("Hello %s", msg.Name)
 }

-func main() {
+func m2ain() {
 	topic := gubgub.NewAsyncTopic[MyMessage]()
 	defer topic.Close() // Returns after all messages are delivered

-    _ := topic.Subscribe(gubgub.Forever(consumer))
+	_ = topic.Subscribe(gubgub.Forever(consumer))

 	// The AsyncTopic doesn't wait for the subscriber to be registered so, for the purposes of this
 	// example, we sleep on it.
 	time.Sleep(time.Millisecond)

-	_ := topic.Publish(MyMessage{Name: "John Smith"}) // Returns immediately
+	_ = topic.Publish(MyMessage{Name: "John Smith"}) // Returns immediately
 }
 ```

 ## Topics

 Topics are what this is all about.
 You publish to a topic and you subscribe to a topic.
 That is it.

+A `Subscriber` is just a callback func.
+A message is considered delivered when all subscribers have been called for that message and returned.

+If you `Publish` a message successfully (did not get an error) then you can be sure the message will be deliverd before any call to `Close` returns.

+Topics are meant to live as long as the application but you should call the `Close` method upon shutdown to fulfill the publishing promise.
+Use the `WithOnClose` option when creating the topic to perform any extra clean up you might need to do if the topic is closed.

 GubGub offers 2 kinds of topics: